Lipoprotein A and Hidden Heart Disease (Updated Research)July 30, 2018

 Why All The Fuss About The Thyroid?

-When a person has hypothyroidism, or an underactive thyroid (2), their thyroid gland doesn’t produce enough hormones for the body’s needs.
+When a person has hypothyroidism, or an underactive thyroid (Read: What causes thyroid disease), their thyroid gland doesn’t produce enough hormones for the body’s needs.
 This affects their metabolism and how their body uses energy.

 It can ultimately result in symptoms, such as: